--force

 Dumps the internal marks table to <file> when complete.
 Marks

-are written one per line as :markid SHA-1
+are written one per line as :markid SHA-1.
+Frontends can use

 this file to validate imports after they have been completed,